top of page

 • What items should stay at home?

-Please DO NOT allow children to bring the following items to camp: knives, guns or any weapons toys, games, trading cards electronics Other valuable items If brought to camp, Willowbrook reserves the right to confiscate these items and return them to parents at pick-up time.
+Please DO NOT allow children to bring the following items to camp: knives, guns or any weapons toys, games, trading cards electronics other valuable items If brought to camp, Willowbrook reserves the right to confiscate these items and return them to parents at pick-up time.
 Cell phones may be brought, but they must remain in camper’s backpacks and silenced at all times.
 Cell phones may be used during camp hours in case of emergency only.
 Willowbrook staff will not be responsible for lost, stolen or broken items.

 • What performances are you doing this year?